 I take that calling seriously.

 I am not called to accept Methodist doctrine.
 I can make no sense of the phrase “must believe”.
 I cannot choose what to believe: I believe what my mind, with input from the world around me, leads me to believe.
 I could never have become a Methodist local preacher, because Methodist local preachers are committed to accepting Methodist doctrine.
 I could never have been a member of a denomination such as Roman Catholicism whose members are expected to accept dogma.
-I am proud to belong to Methodism, a denomination which gives me freedom of conscience as to what I believe.
+I am proud to belong to Methodism, a denomination which guides my beliefs but does not try to impose them.

 The Methodist Quadrilateral

 John Wesley, the founder of Methodism, observes that our beliefs about God come from four sources: the Bible, tradition, reason and experience.
 These have become known as the “Methodist Quadrilateral” or the “Wesleyan Quadrilateral”.
 Primarily Methodists seek to discover the Word of God through reading the Bible.
 We are informed by tradition, which includes teachings like the creeds.
 We employ reason: God calls us to love him with all our mind as well as with all our heart, and this means using our own critical thinking to make sense of what the Bible says.
 And Methodism in particular has stressed the importance of our own life experience, especially when we have prayed and reflected about that experience with other Christians.

 John Wesley insisted that the Bible is the first authority and contains the only measure by which all truth is tested.
 The Bible was delivered by authors who were divinely inspired.
 The Bible is sufficient of itself.
 It neither needs, nor is capable of, any further addition.
 I am not as sure as John Wesley was that the Bible contains the only measure by which all truth is tested, but I will not be challenging his assertion in this talk.